edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-10-24-train-for-soft-skills.md

 Thankfully, soft skills are highly trainable.
 Unlike IQ, which is largely static our whole lives, our emotional intelligence – the ability to learn and apply empathy, organization, and leadership – is malleable.
 Development of our [emotional intelligence is nearly limitless](https://hbr.org/2013/05/can-you-really-improve-your-em){:target="_blank"}, and it’s crucial for success in every field of business.

 Even when two employees’ IQs are different, soft skills can predict which one will learn more, even [beyond the ability predicted by their IQ](http://journals.sagepub.com/doi/abs/10.1177/0956797614535810){:target="_blank"}.
-While all employees will improve over time and with practice, those with more highly developed soft skills are more likely to exceed their colleagues without them.
+While all employees will improve over time and with practice, those with more highly-developed soft skills are more likely to exceed their colleagues without them.

 As more millennials (and the generation behind them) enter the workforce, employers are increasingly concerned with the lack of soft skills in the pool of potential employees.
 Many recent college graduates have made it across the stage without ever actually holding a job, even babysitting, dog walking, or car washing.
 These crucial first forays into the job market teach people the importance of being on time, organizing their responsibilities, and dealing with people of all ages and from all walks of life.
-Lacking this early experience, workers in 2018 experience less longevity and stability in their jobs than their counterparts from previous generations.
+Lacking this early experience, workers may experience less longevity and stability in their jobs than their counterparts from previous generations.

 ### The ROI of training for soft skills